void-linux/void-docs/src/installation/live-images/partitions.md

 ## Swap Partitions

-A swap partition is not stricly required, but recommended for systems with low RAM.
+A swap partition is not strictly required, but recommended for systems with low RAM.
 If you want to use hibernation, you will need a swap partition.
 The following table has recommendations for swap partition size.